haoxins/haoxins.github.io/archived/2021-programming-rust-2nd-1.md

 * There is one unusual rule about trait methods:
   **the trait itself must be in scope**.
   Otherwise, all its methods are hidden.

+* In Rust, a *subtrait* does not inherit the associated items of its *supertrait*; each trait still needs to be in scope if you want to call its methods.
+* In fact, Rust's *subtraits* are really just a shorthand for a bound on `Self`.

+* **Type-Associated Functions**
+* In most object-oriented languages, *interfaces* can't include *static methods* or *constructors*, but traits can include *type-associated functions*, Rust's analog to *static methods*.